Reviews You Can Rely On

 Where Am I Riding?

 Whether you're using your scooter for daily commutes or recreational fun, it's important to consider the terrain and distance of your rides.
-Someone who lives in a city and has a short commute will worry less about suspension and battery range, while someone who likes to use their scooter around town all day in varying terrain will want to look for one with capable tires, suspension, and a larger battery.
-Categorizing the type of riding you intend to do will help narrow down choices and help steer you in the right direction to find the perfect scooter.
+Someone living in a city with a short commute will worry less about suspension and battery running out.
+In contrast, someone who likes to use their scooter around town all day in varying terrain will want to look for one with capable tires, suspension, and a larger battery.
+Categorizing the riding you intend to do will help narrow down choices and help steer you in the right direction to find the perfect scooter.

 How Much Range Do I Need?